giantswarm/gsclientgen/README.md

 Experimental Go client for the Giant Swarm API, auto-generated based on an OAI/Swagger specification using Swagger Codegen.

-This client currently covers only a part of the API.
+Note: This client currently covers only a part of the API.
+Expect lots of breaking changes within the code.
+Use at your own risk.

 Documentation can be found in the sub folder `docs`.